Eligibility Requirements for Health Home Services and Continued Eligibility in the Health Home Program

 Health Homes Serving Adults (HHSA), Health Homes Serving Children (HHSC), and Care Management Agency (CMA) staff must receive training on protocols related to eligibility for enrollment and continued enrollment in the Health Home Program including, but not limited to:

-• Initial and annual eligibility for children, staff responsible for appropriateness assessments
+• Initial and Yearly eligibility for children, staff responsible for appropriateness assessments

 • Appropriateness criteria - selection and timeline requirements

-• Reporting Initial Appropriateness and uploading into Medicaid Analytics Performance Portal (MAPP) Health Home Tracking System (HHTS)
+• Reporting Initial and Yearly Appropriateness and uploading into Medicaid Analytics Performance Portal (MAPP) Health Home Tracking System (HHTS)

 • Documentation requirements